Student Accounts

 All schools have Point of Sale cash registers/computers allowing students to deposit money into their own account for daily food purchases.

-At meal time, the student enters his/her identification # on the key pad to access his/her account; the cashier will then enter the transaction.
+At meal time, the student enters his/her identification number on the keypad to access his/her account; the cashier will then enter the transaction.
 The purchase is then deducted from the student's account.

 The cashier will alert students when their accounts are getting low by a verbal notice; upon charging 4 meals, a written notice; upon charging 8 meals, a telephone call to parents; upon charging 12 meals, a letter sent to parents informing them of the negative balance; upon charging $25.00, a registered letter sent to parents informing then of the negative balance; upon charging $30.00, charges will be filed with the District Magistrate in order to collect the negative cafeteria account balance as well as any other costs associated with the filing of these charges.